awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 The following procedure describes how to patch a server environment by using a custom patch baseline, patch groups, and a maintenance window\.

 **Before you begin**
 + Install or update the SSM Agent on your managed nodes\.
 To patch Linux managed nodes, your nodes must be running SSM Agent version 2\.0\.834\.0 or later\.
-For more information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For more information, see [Updating the SSM Agent using Run Command](run-command-tutorial-update-software.md#rc-console-agentexample)\.
 + Configure roles and permissions for Maintenance Windows, a capability of AWS Systems Manager\.
 For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.
 + Install and configure the AWS Command Line Interface \(AWS CLI\), if you haven't already\.